david-macmahon/CoherentDedispersion.jl/README.md

 # CoherentDedispersion

-This package provides coherent dedispersion and full Stokes detection of radio telescope voltage data.
+This package provides coherent dedispersion and full cross-polarization or Stokes detection of radio telescope voltage data.
 The input format is GUPPI RAW.
 The output format is SIGPROC Filterbank.
 This package can run with or without a CUDA-enabled GPU, but use with a CUDA-enabled GPU is recommended for higher throughput.

 # Reusable pipeline